Take Action to Support Children of Incarcerated Parents

 Script: “Tens of thousands of children want and need to see their incarcerated parents in person.
-I am concerned that visiting will be replaced with video conferencing after the pandemic has subsided.
-Please protect in-person visiting and co-sponsor bill S2698/A2483 today."
+I am concerned that in-person visiting will be replaced with video conferencing after the pandemic is over.
+Please protect in-person visiting and co-sponsor bill S2841A/A4250A today."

 Releasing and Safeguarding Incarcerated Parents

 Our work to decarcerate is now a matter of life and death as COVID-19 endangers the lives of everyone who lives and works in correctional facilities.
 Join us in amplifying and engaging in campaigns calling for the immediate release of those who pose little to no risk to public safety—especially vulnerable people susceptible to COVID-19 complications—and implementation of safety measures in all facilities per CDC recommendations.